FHA Versus Conventional Disputed Tradelines Mortgage Guidelines

 FHA Versus Conventional Disputed Tradelines are the same.
 FHA and Conventional Loan Guidelines are exactly the same with regards to disputed tradelines.

 Here are FHA Versus Conventional Disputed Tradelines:

-- Both allows for disputed tradelines on medical collections no matter how much the outstanding collection account balance is
+- Both allow for disputed tradelines on medical collections no matter how much the outstanding collection account balance is

-- Both HUD and Fannie/Freddie does not allow for disputed tradelines on charge off accounts
+- Both HUD and Fannie/Freddie do not allow for disputed tradelines on charge off accounts

 - Both FHA and Conventional Loans does allow for disputed tradelines on zero balance non-medical collection accounts

 - Agency guidelines will allow for disputed non-medical tradelines as long as the total outstanding total of all non-medical collection accounts does not exceed $1,000

-- Any disputed non-medical tradelines that is greater than $1,000 needs to be retracted in order for mortgage process to proceed
+Any disputed non-medical tradelines that are greater than $1,000 needs to be retracted in order for the mortgage process to proceed.